colehaus/colex/posts/choose/main.md

 limited way, respond to the reader's preferences.

 An alternate view is that these tools allow us to express the structure of our argument with greater fidelity.
 Traditional text enforces linearity.
-These structural aspects must be described within the text itself, mixing levels (i.e. we have text which provides the content of our argument interspersed with text which describes the structure of our argument).
+Structural aspects must be described within the text itself, mixing levels (i.e. we have text which provides the content of our argument interspersed with text which describes the structure of our argument).
 A standard grammar here could increase both parsimony and efficacy.
 Viewing the structure of an argument as a [directed graph](https://en.wikipedia.org/wiki/Directed_graph) permits a visualization of the tools described above: